 The temperature within the Cloud Forest is around 23 -25 degrees with 80-90% humidity so it is comfortable to wander along the walkways and enjoy not only the vegetation but the views.

 There are more areas to explore within the Cloud Forest including The Crystal Mountain Cave, The Tree Top Walk and The Secret Garden where you will find many species of begonias, gesneriads, orchids, ferns and other plant life that are typical of a limestone cave and forest environment.

 The Flower Dome is located in the other large conservatory and hosts exhibitions and permanent floral displays from Mediterranean and semi-arid regions as well as event exhibitions and cafes and restaurants.

-	When I visited the Gardens by the Bay in 2018 there was a spectacular exhibition on Begonias so the Flower Dome was packed with colour.
+When I visited the Gardens by the Bay in 2018 there was a spectacular exhibition on Begonias in the Flower Dome packed with vibrant colours.

 Within the flower dome are gardens from Australia, California, South Africa The Mediterranean and South America.
 As well a succulent garden, an olive grove and some baobabs and bottle trees.